digisavvy/some-like-it-neat/README.md

 * #### Theme Development, Minification and You
 When developing your theme note that the output style.css file and production.js file are in expanded (readable) format if WP_DEBUG is set to true in wp-config.php.
 If WP_DEBUG is NOT set to true, then style.css and production.js are minified for you.
 While developing your theme, I recommend that WP_DEBUG is set to true.
 Just a good practice anyway.

 * **A Note About Javascript Files** - If you have JS files that are not managed by Bower, you should place those files inside the assets/js/app folder.
 Why?
 Gulp runs a task that concatenates js files in that directory and checks them for errors, which is pretty nifty.
-You can modify Gulp task behavior to suit your tastes, of course.
+You can modify Gulp task behavior to suit your tastes, of course. **Extra Note!** If you've set WP Debug true, the concatenated file is unminified and if set to false, then the concatenated file is minified.
+If you don't intend to use this functionality, you should comment-out or remove the lines referring to development.js and production-min.js.

 ### Theme Hook Alliance